 You can probably achieve the same effect with a free pixelation program, but I use Photoshop.
 Start with a close-up head shot.

 You’re probably not interested in duplicating the one I made of Hubs, right??
 So I’m demonstrating the graphic steps with this picture of Lady Gaga at the 73rd Golden Globe awards I found on Google .

 Using Photoshop I neutralize all the background:

 I select any apparent black pixels that are still peeking through the strands of her hair and use the paint bucket to fill them with the same colour as the background:

 Then I crop the picture very close:

 Selecting Filter / Pixelate / Mosaic in Photoshop will bring up a slide adjuster you can use to adjust the size of the pixels.
 I played with this to get a good balance of not too many squares vs. not too much pixelation, keeping in mind the size of the frame and the need to still be able to make out the face when done!
 The litmus test is to look at the computer screen at a distance to see how well the squares blend.

-When I did the vertical portrait of Hubs I ended up with 25 squares across the width and 33 squares in height.
-By cutting each paint chip into 7/8″ squares, the final size ended up filling the dimensions of the Ikea Stromby Frame almost perfectly (I had to fill in a bit of the background colour along the right and left edges).
+When I do the vertical portrait of Hubs I end up with 25 squares across the width and 33 squares in height.
+By cutting each paint chip into 7/8″ squares, the final size fills the Ikea Stromby Frame almost perfectly.
+Still, I have to fill in a bit of the background colour along the right and left edges.
 The size of the paint chip will vary according to frame size and number of ‘pixels’ you end up with.